Adolescent Spinal Cord Injury Rehabilitation Program

 It’s hard enough being a teenager.
 But what about being a teen who has to cope with the effects of a life-altering accident or illness?
-At Shepherd Center, medical treatment for adolescents with spinal cord injuries focuses on returning teens to the highest possible level of functioning and independence.
+At Shepherd Center, medical treatment focuses on returning adolescents with spinal cord injuries to the highest possible level of functioning and independence.

-The adolescent rehabilitation program follows Shepherd Center's philosophy of returning patients to the highest possible level of functioning and independence, while addressing adolescents' needs for autonomy, privacy and control.
+The Adolescent Spinal Cord Rehabilitation Program follows Shepherd Center's goal of returning patients to the highest possible level of functioning and independence, while addressing adolescents' needs for autonomy, privacy and control.

 Hallmarks of the adolescent program include:

-- A physician-led, 10-member treatment team dedicated to adolescent patients.
+- A physician-led treatment team dedicated to adolescent patients

-- Individual rehabilitation sessions in the same gym area as other teens.
+- Individual rehabilitation sessions in the same therapy gym as other teens

-Staying on track academically is extremely important for catastrophically injured teens.
+Staying on track academically is extremely important for teens with a spinal cord or brain injury.
 More than 90 percent of our spinal cord-injured adolescent patients return to school within two weeks of discharge.
 Of those, 95 percent graduate on time with their class and with their pre-injury GPA.
 For adolescents with a brain injury, 95 percent return to school within three to six months.

 Patient Stories of Hope